jpabadir/pace-c/documentation/report.md

 FR22.
 The email that notifies Mentees that they have been matched to a Mentor will link to a third-party calendar (such as Google Calendar) with the Mentor's availability.
 Mentees will be able to create an appointment with Mentors through that calendar.

 FR23.
-To "unmatch" Mentees and Mentors, the Mentee can remove themself from the calendar, cancelling all future appointments.
+To "unmatch" Mentees and Mentors, the Mentee can remove themselves from the calendar, cancelling all future appointments.
 The Mentor could then remove them for their dashboard on the Mentorship Portal.

 FR24.
 Mentors who validate their email address will be able to login, however, they will not be able to view any matched Mentees until an Admin approves their account.